Before you file your claim

 After you file, you’ll get a claim number to track its progress.

-We’ll work with you to make sure damage is properly assessed.
+We’ll work with you to make sure damage is properly assessed on covered damages.

 Your damage estimate and any claim payments are based on the details of your homeowner’s insurance policy.

-Choose a repair vendor from our Allstate’s Good Hands® Repair Network and we’ll work directly with them throughout the repair process.
-If you’d prefer, you can also select a contractor outside of our network to handle your repairs.
+Choose a vendor from Allstate's Good Hands® Repair Network – and we’ll work directly with them throughout the repair process.
+Or, you can work with a contractor outside of our network to handle your repairs.
+Whichever way you decide, learn more about finding a contractor here.

-Allstate will either pay your claim directly to repair vendor or send you the money for the estimate.
+Allstate will either pay your claim directly to repair vendor or send you the money for the estimate on covered damages.

 Filing a claim after a natural disaster can feel overwhelming, whether it’s a major storm, hurricane or wildfire.
 Get support quickly and conveniently with Allstate mobile claims centers.
 We’re here to help you pick up the pieces.